60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 Bio:

 Mellow Candle began life as three schoolgirls, Clodagh Simonds, Alison O'Donnell (later Williams) and Maria White, originally known as The Gatecrashers.
 Exasperated at not being taken seriously at home, they sent a demo tape to Radio Luxembourg DJ Colin Nicol.
-This led to a one-off single deal with former Yardbirds manager Simon Napier-Bell's SNB label (distributed by CBS), the delightful "Feeling High" / "Tea With The Sun", which was well received but didn't trouble the charts (SNB not being ideally placed for breaking a new artist, it must be said).
+This led to a one-off single deal with SNB Records, the label of former Yardbirds manager Simon Napier-Bell, distributed by CBS.
+The delightful "Feeling High" / "Tea With The Sun" was well received but didn't trouble the charts, SNB not being ideally placed for breaking a new artist, it must be said.

 The band was on hold for a year or two while the girls left school and pursued different options but by 1970 Clodagh & Alison were rehearsing again as Mellow Candle, now a drummerless folk-rock quartet with Dave Williams (guitar) and Pat Morris (bass).
 Their material was complex and intricate and imaginatively arranged, featuring strong vocal harmonies from the two girls.
 They slowly made inroads into the Dublin scene.
 Ted Carroll became their manager.
 They made their live debut at Liberty Hall supporting The Chieftains in 1970.